King Khaled International Airport is located 35km north of Saudi Arabia’s capital city Riyadh. Credit: Kskhh.

 When the airport opened in 1983, it became the largest in the world in terms of ground area, originally covering 225km², only to be surpassed in 1999 by another Saudi Arabian airport, Dammam’s King Fahd International.

-With a total of four terminals, one of the world’s tallest air control towers, a mosque and two parallel 4,205m-long runways, King Khaled Airport serves as the gateway to Saudi Arabia’s largest city.
+With a total of five terminals, 40 passenger boarding bridges, one of the world’s tallest air control towers, a mosque and two parallel 4,205m-long runways, King Khaled Airport serves as the gateway to Saudi Arabia’s largest city.

 King Khaled International Airport expansion project

-The joint venture of Hochtief, Shapoorji Pallonji Mideast and Nahdat Al Emaar was selected as the technical and commercial lead of the expansion project in June 2015.
-The $1.45bn contract includes the redesign, upgrade and expansion of Terminals 3 and 4, and demolition and refurbishment of the other airport infrastructure.
+The joint venture (JV) of Hochtief, Shapoorji Pallonji Mideast and Nahdat Al Emaar was selected as the technical and commercial lead of the expansion project in June 2015.
+The $1.45bn contract included the redesign, upgrades, and expansion of Terminals 3 and 4, as well as the demolition and refurbishment of the other airport infrastructure.

-The project is a part of the Riyadh Development Projects and includes 14 travel gates and 80 check-in counters.
-It also includes 30 counters for departure and 48 counters for passport control.
+The project was a part of the Riyadh Development Projects and included 22 travel gates and 95 check-in counters.
+It also included 30 counters for departure and 48 counters for passport control.

-The expansion is part of a larger $4.4bn development and expansion programme by the Kingdom of Saudi Arabia’s General Authority of Civil Aviation (GACA).
+The expansion was part of a larger $4.4bn development and expansion programme by the Kingdom of Saudi Arabia’s General Authority of Civil Aviation (GACA).

 Design of King Khaled International Airport

-King Khaled Airport is designed with all four terminals within one main building, which are connected to each other by three linking buildings.
-Each building is 168m in length.
+King Khaled Airport is designed with all five terminals within one main building, which are connected to each other by walkways.

 Each of the triangular-shaped terminals has eight gates, which all have air bridges installed to facilitate transfers between the terminal buildings and waiting aircraft.
 The triangular base of each terminal measures 47,500m².

-King Khaled International Airport has witnessed a steady increase in passengers during the last two decades.
-In 1998, it handled just more than eight million passengers and had 60,000 aircraft movements.
+King Khaled International Airport has witnessed a steady increase in passengers during the last three decades.
+In 1998, it handled more than eight million passengers and had 60,000 aircraft movements.

-Two of King Khaled’s four terminals are currently used for international flights, one for domestic routes and the other remains unused.
+Four of King Khaled’s five terminals are currently used for international flights while one is for domestic routes.
+As many as 58 international and domestic airlines operate at the airport.

-Terminal 1 is used for international flights by a number of major airlines, including Air France, Air India, Emirates, Etihad Airways, Lufthansa, Qatar Airways and Singapore Airlines.
+Terminal 1 (T1) is used for international flights by a number of major airlines, except those operated by Air France, Saudia and Nas Air, and Middle East Airlines.

 Distinctive features at King Khaled Airport